mutaman97/simple_shell/README.md

-A UNIX LIKE SHELL CLONE
+A simple UNIX command interpreter.